 Edarbi is made by Takeda Pharmaceuticals America, Inc. It is currently under the protection of a patent that prevents any generic Edarbi from being manufactured in the United States.

-The first patent for Edarbi expired in June 2012.
-Yet, no generics are available yet.
+The first patents for Edarbi expired in June 2012 and December 2013.
+Yet, no generics are available.
 This suggests that at least one later-expiring patent is still protecting the drug from generic competition.
-The next patent for Edarbi is set to expire in December 2013.
+The next patent for Edarbi is set to expire in June 2014.
 This is the earliest predictable date that a generic version could become available.

 However, other circumstances could come up to extend or shorten this exclusivity period.
 This could include such things as lawsuits or other patents for specific Edarbi uses.
 Once the patent expires, there may be several companies that manufacture a generic Edarbi drug.